MEATYY78/MEATYY78/README.md

 • Notes: Forsaken / DDE / IHNMAIMS fans are very very welcomed, green name me!

 I won't mind if you ship characters in Forsaken, but please do not force me to like the ship please!
 I'm not comfortable with most of Forsaken ships!
-(Except some canon ones like John Doe x Jane Doe & Chance x Azure)
+(Except canon ones like John Doe x Jane Doe & Chance x Azure)

 I'm not in Dandy's world fandom anymore and I honestly hate everything about Dandy's world including the fandom and the game itself now, but I still won't mind interacting with Dandy's world fans unless they're being weird or horrible!
 Just don't mention about Dandy's world when you're not my friend but a stranger, thank you!